5 HURDLES BLOCKING SOCIAL WORKER PRODUCTIVITY AND HOW TO OVERCOME THEM

-During this Webinar, Northwoods looks closely at 5 common issues in protective services and presents listeners with the ways Northwoods can overcome them.
+During this On Demand Webinar, Northwoods looks closely at 5 common issues in protective services and presents listeners with the ways Northwoods can overcome them.

 Doing more with less is a common theme among CPS agencies.
 The range of responsibilities for social workers continues to grow, but the number of employees does not.
 Directors are faced with the challenge of how to help.